The Future of People Analytics and Human Resources

 Tran: I think there are so many.
 At the upstream “business efficiency” point, the digitization of contact points and the acquisition of digital data in human resources have progressed.
-As a result, the development of specialized human resources and data processing technology have improved at the midstream, and I think that best practices for what kind of KPIs are important indicators have begun to be established.
+As a result, the development of specialized human resources and data processing technology has improved at the midstream, and I think that best practices for what kind of KPIs are important indicators have begun to be established.
 Ultimately, by using these, I think we can expect to support the implementation of improvement measures with the help of machine learning and improve their overwhelming effects.

 Takako: I see.
-The idea of turnover rates can now be understood with higher resolution by comparing it to the "churn rate" in terms of business.
-In addition to simply grasping the turnover rate for a certain period in %, it’s also important to know "what attributes of turnover are noticeable?", "when did you leave the job?", "what is the secondary impact of the turnover on the business?"
+The idea of turnover rates can now be understood with higher resolution by comparing it to the “churn rate” in terms of business.
+In addition to simply grasping the turnover rate for a certain period in %, it’s also important to know “what attributes of turnover are noticeable?”, “When did you leave the job?”, “what is the secondary impact of the turnover on the business?”
 If you dig deeper, you can expand the story even with just one topic of turnover.
 I feel that the turnover analysis based on this churn rate scale is especially stabbed by those who follow business KPIs daily with numbers, such as business managers and managers, even during business negotiations.
 Even for those who are not yet familiar with grasping the issues of human resources and organizations with data, telling a story with an analogy in a field they are familiar with may increase their understanding and conviction.

 Takako: What are the improvements in process accuracy and speed through machine learning in the marketing domain that HR can learn from?

-Tran: For example, there is a mechanism that automatically selects target x creative x channel by machine learning so that humans make only the original material of advertising material and then maximize CVR (achievement rate of achievements such as purchase).
+Tran: For example, there is a mechanism that automatically selects target x creative x channel by machine learning so that humans make only the original material of advertising material and then maximize CVR (achievement rate of achievements such as a purchase).
 In the world of marketing, it is already possible to automatically generate creative cut order, images, taglines, and even appealing content.
 I think this can probably be applied to creating materials for recruitment public relations as well.

 Takako: I think that is a good point.
 Actually, this was a long time ago, but when I sent an approach email for recruitment candidates, I thought that if I divided the candidate segments into smaller pieces and delivered different messages, the response rate would increase, so I tried that.
 I remember cutting the segments and messages into very small pieces, creating 270 patterns of email templates, and manually setting the delivery one by one.
 In the previous year, it was roughly divided, and I think there were at most 20 types of message templates.
 With this measure, the reply efficiency has improved by 300%.
 However, my happiness dropped significantly because I set the distribution settings using the power of manual operation (laughs).
 Now, this kind of thing can be done automatically.
 I really feel that HR is often taking ideas from peripheral fields.